From other places in Canada

 A valid licence from a jurisdiction that has a Reciprocal Licensing Agreement with Alberta can be exchanged for a Class 5 licence when the applicant presents a valid licence of equivalent class.

 All other licence classes require testing and vision screening.
 The applicants must disclose all medical conditions and physical disabilities that may affect their ability to safely operate a motor vehicle.
 All applicants must produce immigration and residency documentation along with acceptable identification.

-Countries without reciprocal licensing agreements
+Jurisdictions without reciprocal licensing agreements

 A person coming to Alberta from outside Canada may apply to have their previous driving history credited to their Alberta driving record.
 A successful application will grant exemption from the Graduated Driver Licensing (GDL) program and allow for Class 5 road testing without being required to hold a Class 7 driver's licence for one year.
-More information about the process for exchanging a licence from a non-reciprocal country is available at any registry agent office.
+More information about the process for exchanging a licence from a non-reciprocal jurisdiction is available at any registry agent office.

 A student is not required to obtain an Alberta driver's licence when operating a motor vehicle if the following apply:

 - The student is authorized to operate a motor vehicle of the same type or class by the laws of the jurisdiction in which the student ordinarily resides.

 - The documents required by the laws of the jurisdiction where the student ordinarily resides are carried by the student or are in the vehicle.